 A criminal conviction has the potential to destroy every area of your life.
-Fight for your life happiness by partnering with a Dallas criminal defense attorney from Chris Lewis & Associates, P.C..
+Fight for your life’s future happiness and defend your civil rights by partnering with a Dallas criminal defense lawyer from Chris Lewis & Associates, P.C.

-No matter what crime you’ve been charged with, being convicted of it will change your life.
-Even misdemeanor offenses have the same potential to make your life much more difficult for you.
+No matter what crime you’ve been charged with by the police in Texas, being convicted of crimes will change your life.
+Even misdemeanor offenses have the potential to make your life much more difficult.
 You could struggle to secure employment, cause your family embarrassment, and destroy your financial prospects forever.

 Many people don’t think about all the negative effects of a conviction in Texas.
 Now you have the chance to change the outcome of your case, and thus your life.
 You won’t be able to change the outcome later, after you’ve already pled guilty or been convicted of the crime you’re facing.

 It is more than possible to get justice and beat a criminal charge with professional legal representation from a dedicated Dallas criminal defense lawyer at our law firm.

 Your Dallas criminal lawyer from our law firm can handle all different types of criminal cases.
 Big or small, there’s no criminal case that our lawyers can’t take on and work to improve the practical outcome of when you’re facing a serious accusation.
 As an individual, trying to defend yourself in the Texas courts against a conviction for crimes is not a good idea.
 It takes years of education and experience to successfully defend against criminal conviction.

 The following is a list of some common types of criminal case practice areas our defense firm’s legal consultants handle and have helped previous defense clients with:

 Usually, your first court appearance will take place within 48 hours after your arrest.
 It may take longer if you were arrested on a weekend or holiday.
 The court will let you know the charges against you and of your constitutional rights.